MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/programming-guide-SDK-tools-and-samples.md

 ---

 # Programming guide, tools and samples in the RosettaNet SDK
-This Software Development Kit (SDK) provides information for developers who are creating applications using any one of the tools in [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)], the public application programming interfaces (API), or the samples and utilities provided in the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] SDK.
+This Software Development Kit (SDK) provides information for developers who are creating applications using any one of the tools in Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)], the public application programming interfaces (API), or the samples and utilities provided in the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] SDK.

  The [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] Class Reference provides signatures and code examples in multiple programming languages.
 The following tags represent the language-specific information: